RajkrishnaRana/RajkrishnaRana/README.md

 - 👋 Hi, I’m @RajkrishnaRana
 - 👀 I’m interested in Coding and Development
-- 🌱 I’m currently learning DSA with C++
+- 🌱 I’m currently learning DSA with C++ and cross platform development with flutter
 - 💞️ I’m looking to crack placements in good product base companies
 - 📫 Contact = rajkrishnaranastudy@gmail.com